 Google’s not too keen on apps that are designed to block mobile ads, as it demonstrated with its recent removal of AdBlock Plus.
 The move generated a great deal of criticism from Android consumers, but it’s worth noting that ad-blocking software is very unkind to Google’s bottom line.
 Of course, Android being Android, users can still download those apps elsewhere, but Google wants nothing to do with them.

 More recently, however, Google’s taken to removing apps that are of low quality.
 The precise criteria for removal are unclear, but last April Google removed as many as 60,000 apps from its virtual shelves.

-A new study by IDC in conjunction with the mobile development company Appcelerator arrived at the conclusion that Android’s popularity among mobile app developers has fallen lately.
+the mobile development company Appcelerator arrived at the conclusion that Android’s popularity among mobile app developers has fallen lately.
 Of the developers surveyed, 89% say they’re “very interested” in the iPhone (88% in the iPad), while 78.6% are “very interested” in developing for Android smartphones (66% for Android tablets).
 These numbers certainly don’t seem game-breaking, but what’s alarming is that they represent a 5% decline from last quarter.